py5coding/py5book/tutorials/misc_introduction_to_py5bot.md

 # Introduction to py5bot

 This is py5bot.
-A simple and easy to use programming environment for teaching the very basics of Python programming and creative coding with py5.
+It is a simple and easy to use programming environment for teaching the very basics of Python programming and creative coding with py5.

 You must use the [py5bot Jupyter kernel](/content/install#py5bot) to execute py5bot code.